 Jiffy Fried Cornbread

 You could make Johnny cakes with a box of Jiffy too if you wanted to.
 For that method just add the contents of the bag inside with the ingredients listed BUT add the milk slowly.
 You will likely not add it all.
-You do want it thicker than if you were to bake it in an 8×8 pan.
-You want a thick pancake-like mixture that will hold up when poured into the oil.
+You do want it thicker like a pancake batter that will hold up when poured into the oil.
 Definitely one of our favorite Jiffy Corn Muffin Mix Recipes.

 This Old Fashioned dish has been around for ages.
 People are surprised at how much they like these and Cauliflower Pancakes which is another tweak on an old time favorite.
 With a bit of crisp on the edges, that texture just brings it to a whole new level + adds an element of fun into your dinner table.

-The yellow cornmeal style tends to be higher in carbohydrates and fiber compared to all-purpose.
-It is also a good source of certain vitamins and minerals, such as thiamin (Vitamin B1), niacin (Vitamin B3), and magnesium.
+The yellow corn flour is higher in fiber compared to all-purpose and is also a good source of certain vitamins and minerals, such as thiamin (Vitamin B1), niacin (Vitamin B3), and magnesium.
 The white version on the other hand, has slightly more protein and less dietary fiber.

 4-6 tbsp vegetable oil, bacon grease or butter could be used to fry up your cornmeal mixture in a pan or cast iron skillet to a golden brown on both sides.
-When we make Hot Water Cornbread I like them a bit thicker with a meal or thinner in the mornings.
+When we make Hot Water Cornbread I like them a bit thicker with a meal or thinner to stack with a pat of butter on top

 Deep Fried Cornbread

 You could fill your pan half way or so to get more of a submerged and really crunchy all the way around if you wanted.
-The texture will become more like our Jiffy hushpuppies which are great too.
-I prefer just a bit so it just has one side in it to brown at a time.
+If you choose this the texture will become more like our Jiffy hushpuppies which are great too but you do need significantly more oil so in the end it will cost more this way.

-In a bowl mix dry ingredients for corn cakes.
-Add warm water and stir.
-Let sit while oil heats up.
-Add oil into a skillet on stovetop and heat until hot.
+In a bowl mix dry ingredients and then add warm water and stir.
+Let this sit while oil heats up so it can soak up and tenderize.
 Add milk and egg into the batter and mix.
 Adjust liquid if you want it thinner, should be a thick pancake batter consistency.

-Use a measuring cup to scoop up 1/4 of a cup of batter and pour into hot oil, brown for about 2 minutes on each side.
-Remove and set on a few paper towels to absorb oil and enjoy topped with maple syrup or honey.
+Heat until hot until it reaches 350-375 degrees F. Use a measuring cup to scoop up 1/4 of a cup of batter and pour in and allow to brown for about 2 minutes on each side.
+Remove and set on a few paper towels to absorb the excess oil,enjoy topped with maple syrup or honey.

 Cornbread Cakes